kensyo/nvim-scrlbkun/README.md

 * Positions of diagnostics results
 * Positions of git hunks (requires [gitsigns](https://github.com/lewis6991/gitsigns.nvim))

 Vim is not supported.
-It is available only to neovim.
+It is available only to Neovim.

 ## Preview